 ELIGIBILITY: Applications can be submitted by any student enrolled in a graduate program at UC.
 Berkeley.
 Proposals that support dissertation or thesis research are strongly encouraged.

-GRANT PERIOD AND USE OF FUNDS: Grants will be awarded for periods of up to six months from the start date.
+GRANT PERIOD AND USE OF FUNDS: Grants will be awarded for periods of up to one year from the start date.
 Funds may be used for direct costs related to the proposed project, such as travel to archival or ethnographic research sites; supplies and services; equipment rental; or token payments for research subjects.
 Funds may not be used for equipment purchase, personal stipend, living expenses, conference attendance, educational travel, or transcription services (unless needed for disability access).
 Grant payments will be in the form of reimbursements for expenses.

 GRANTEE REPORTING: Grant recipients will be responsible for submitting a brief midterm report of their progress along with the faculty mentor’s evaluation of the project’s progress to date.
 Grant recipients are required to submit a final report within two weeks of the end of the grant period containing: